 ETFs in Canada are growing as a popular investment option for good reason.
-Canadian ETFs are similar to mutual funds but are actively managed and traded like individual stocks.
+Canadian ETFs are similar to mutual funds – as is options trading – but are actively managed and traded like individual stocks.
 This combines the benefits of mutual funds and bonds with those of individual stocks.
 While ETFs are not able to guarantee a fixed income, there are more stable options such as the best Canadian ETFs.

 The best ETFs will bring you a high return over a certain amount of time.
 There are many different features and aspects to look for in a top ETF.
 Ideally, you want to find ETFs that match your approach to investing as well as ones that grow in value over time.
-To help you build a balanced ETF portfolio, we take a look at some of the vest ETFs in Canada.
+To help you build a balanced ETF portfolio, we take a look at some of the best ETFs in Canada (see the best bank ETFs, best energy ETFs in Canada, and top oil ETFs).

 Some of our top picks include Wealthsimple, Justwealth-RoboAdvisor, and CI Direct Investing-RoboAdvisor.
 These solutions use software to track and analyze investments.
 They are essentially virtual investment advisors to help you make the right decisions.